How to logon to the University network

 Can I arrange for my own internet connection in my hall?

-Yes – if you purchase a (wireless 3G or 4G) USB broadband dongle but you must be wary of high data charges that you may incur when accessing bandwidth-heavy applications such as online games or video streaming services like YouTube or BBC iPlayer.
+If you purchase a (wireless 3G or 4G) USB broadband dongle you must be wary of high data charges that you may incur when accessing bandwidth-heavy applications such as online games or video streaming services like YouTube or BBC iPlayer.

 Have you got a question we haven’t answered?
 Contact us